The monstrous myths that have hijacked the genius life of Sylvia Plath

 She had gone upstairs to her two sleeping children (aged one and two) and left a plate of bread and butter and two mugs of milk in case they should wake hungry before the au pair arrived.
 (There’s an unverifiable suggestion that she had expected to be discovered before it was too late.)
 Then, according to the most reliable accounts, she returned to the kitchen, sealed the door and window with towels, opened the oven, laid her head in it, and turned on the gas.

-A month later, Hughes wrote to his mother-in-law: “I don’t want ever to be forgiven…. if there is an eternity, I am damned in it.”
+A month later, Hughes wrote to his mother-in-law: “I don’t want ever to be forgive... if there is an eternity, I am damned in it.”

 Despite this apt prediction, Hughes could never have known how, in Plath’s savage moment of self-destruction, she had become the goddess of a doomed future that would swiftly translate into a shared and tormented posterity, their unquenchable myth.